x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/public-folders-exchange-2013-help.md

 For a list of public folder management tasks, see [Public folder procedures](public-folder-procedures-exchange-2013-help.md).

 Looking for the Exchange Online version of this topic?
-See [Public folders in Office 365 and Exchange Online](https://technet.microsoft.com/library/jj200758\(v=exchg.150\)).
+See [Public folders in Exchange Online](https://docs.microsoft.com/exchange/collaboration-exo/public-folders/public-folders).

 ## Public folder architecture